Symbolk/IntelliMerge/README.md

 ### Environment Setup

-1. Open the cloned repository as a project with InteliJ IDEA;
+1. Open the cloned repository as a project with IntelliJ IDEA;

 2. Download dependencies by clicking the refresh button in the Gradle tab of IDEA;